-September is a busy month as Puppy Mill Awareness Day, Pet Birth Defect Awareness Day and Responsible Dog Ownership Day are all this month – on the same day!
+September is a busy month as Puppy Mill Awareness Day, the start of Deaf Pet Awareness Week and Responsible Dog Ownership Day are this month on the same day (Sept 19th)!

 People often associate September with the start of school, football season, and Fall and September is Responsible Dog Ownership Month.
 So while you’re planning your seasonal fun, consider these 7 steps to celebrate your dog and practice your own responsible dog ownership.